Chicken pot pie is one of my favorite dishes to make when I have leftover chicken. Additionally, it’s a comfort food both my husband and I enjoy.

 In the past, I made chicken pot pie with a variety of things, including frozen pie crusts, biscuit dough, or breadcrumbs.
 Now that I’ve discovered I don’t tolerate gluten, I’m limited by what I can use.

-I like getting a rotisserie chicken from Costco because I can get so many meals out of it.
-In addition to this recipe, I make chicken rice casserole, a delicious Mediterranean salad, crockpot chicken stew, and chicken salad sandwiches.
+This time I used canned chicken.
+However, I normally like getting a rotisserie chicken from Costco because I can get so many meals out of it.

 Gluten-Free Pie Crust

-Then last time I went to Publix, one of the employees recommended their frozen gluten-free piecrust.
-So I bought it.
-It tastes good, but it is a little more difficult to work with.
+It tastes good, but it is a bit more difficult to work with.
 However, that’s okay because it’s still easier than trying to make it from scratch.

 Apparently, gluten is what holds the dough together and gives it a somewhat stretchy texture.
-The gluten-free version was extremely crumbly, so I had to make quite a few adjustments.
-It’s not as pretty as the regular crust, but it tastes just as good.
+The gluten-free version was extremely crumbly and not as pretty as the regular crust, but it tastes just as good.

 Chicken Pot Pie Ingredients